Mongolian voters on election day 2017. Photo credit: Flickr/OSCE Parliamentary Assembly (CC BY-SA 2.0)

 June 2024 (due)

 June 24, 2020

 June 26, 2017 (Second round: July 7, 2017)

-Mongolia is due to hold a presidential election in June 2021, following parliamentary elections in June 2020 and local elections in October 2020.
+Mongolia has scheduled its presidential election for June 9, 2021, following parliamentary elections in June 2020 and local elections in October 2020.

 The two biggest parties in Mongolia are the left-wing Mongolian People’s Party (MPP) and the center-right Democratic Party (DP).
 The MPP, which was the ruling party during the communist era, is the oldest political party in Mongolia.
 In contrast, the DP consists largely of activists involved in the 1990 transition to democracy.